tonethar/IGME-230-Fall-2019/projects/project-1.md

         - pngs should be no larger that 100kB (and can often be much smaller)
   4) **Global navigation system:** (the one that navigates between your two pages):
       - CSS rollover effects are used
-      - The names of both pages are visible, but only the "other page" is an actual link
+      - On each page, the names of both pages are visible, but only the "other page" is an actual link
-      - The name of the current page should look different so that the user knows "where they are"
+      - On each page, the name of the current page should look different so that the user knows "where they are"
   5) **Local navigation system:**
       - It's still required! see above
       - CSS rollover effects are used